Subscribe

 Matt Powers: And the No, I think these guys said, I mean, the data mining, the AI, you know, they're all emerging within the industry.
 I mean having fleet maintenance be more automated, things like that, or train maintenance be more automated.
 But I would just draw the comparison to say, again, unless you are sophisticated supply chain user, you've kind of got that mindset that it's like hell on wheels or something, you know, name your old, old western train movie.
 You know, it's like people really, I don't think get that the real industry is staying abreast of what's going on right now.

-JC Renshaw: if you're a volume user, it's if your your client or the customer is a volume user.
-It's very important if, rail is a feasible mode for them to utilize, then you want to ensure that you have the capacity for the volumes that they would be looking at, and that you are working with the we've talked to some clients that are establishing gigafactories and the working with the specific railroads they're they're actually competing against each other for the business in terms of a site selection, whereby it's the race to see who can dedicate the capacity, provide the infrastructure and provide the pricing All together in order to woo that that Gigafactory to their area, that in combination with economic development incentives and real estate availability, labor and all the other factors that go into site selection,
+JC Renshaw: If you're a volume user, it's if your client or the customer is a volume user.
+It's very important if, rail is a feasible mode for them to utilize, then you want to ensure that you have the capacity for the volumes that they would be looking at, and that you are working with the we've talked to some clients that are establishing gigafactories and the working with the specific railroads they're actually competing against each other for the business in terms of a site selection, whereby it's the race to see who can dedicate the capacity, provide the infrastructure and provide the pricing All together in order to woo that that Gigafactory to their area, that in combination with economic development incentives and real estate availability, labor and all the other factors that go into site selection,

-JC Renshaw: One Pro is potentially the cost and the risk mitigation as it relates to other modes of transportation.
-One con can be the the the routes that are followed in order to get to the customer, and how many switching yards it has to go through, and if there are changes from one railroad to another, and the potential delays that could be could be introduced, there are also some other little risks that you don't really think about, such as the ability to stack too high, or the ability to stack three high.
+JC Renshaw: One pro is potentially the cost and the risk mitigation as it relates to other modes of transportation.
+One con can be the routes that are followed in order to get to the customer, and how many switching yards it has to go through, and if there are changes from one railroad to another, and the potential delays that could be introduced, there are also some other little risks that you don't really think about, such as the ability to stack too high, or the ability to stack three high.
 If you're coming up from Tijuana into the US, you can only go too high because the tunnels won't accommodate three whereas, if you're coming up from Mexico City through Laredo, you can go three high.
 So it's just important to look at it from every angle.
 Consider every mode of transportation and optimize your transportation in order to reduce cost and mitigate risk.

 Matt Powers: And I just say that the pro right now is, I feel like more so than at least the 20 years that I've been in the business, developers are getting ahead of it and trying to find sites and proximity to rail, trying to line up spurs ahead of time, and so those options are out there.
 The con to that is it's limited.
-It's finite, and so there's going to be a lot of competition over the next several years of people gobbling up that space, and then it's just going to be harder to solve the riddle as the years go go on.
-I'd say
+It's finite, and so there's going to be a lot of competition over the next several years of people gobbling up that space, and then it's just going to be harder to solve the riddle as the years go on.

 Exclusive Research